molgenis/molgenis-ui-form/README.md

 | validators | A list of functions which determine whether a field is valid on submit. |
 | options | An object containing options for select, radios, and checkboxes typed fields. |

-> Functions used for for determining required, disabled, readonly, visible, or valid should accept a data object containing the data from the form.
+Functions used for for determining required, disabled, readonly, visible, or valid should accept a data object containing the data from the form.
-> See the [field object examples](#example-field-object) for code examples.
+See the [field object examples](#example-field-object) for code examples.

-##### Field input types
+#### Field input types

-> The following types are supported
+The following types are supported:

 | type | renders |
 |------|-------------|